 A Clash of Kings

-During the Great Ranging when the Night's Watch stops at Craster's Keep, Gilly encounters and befriends Samwell Tarly.
-She is pregnant with Craster's child, and fears that if she gives birth to a son, Craster will sacrifice him to the Others.
+When the Night's Watch stops at Craster's Keep during the great ranging, Gilly encounters and befriends Samwell Tarly.
+She is pregnant with Craster's child, and fears that if she gives birth to a son, Craster will sacrifice him to the wood as is done to Craster's sons.
 She beseeches Samwell to help her, and Samwell agrees, sending her to Jon Snow, to the annoyance of the latter.
 Gilly appeals to Jon, but he refuses to help her.

 A Storm of Swords

-After the Battle of the Fist of the First Men, as the Night's Watch pauses to regroup at Craster's Keep, Gilly gives birth to a son.
-Craster is killed before he can sacrifice the child, and in the confusion Gilly and two of Craster's other wives approach Samwell Tarly to convince him to take Gilly and the babe.
-Shortly thereafter Sam, Gilly and her newborn son flee south.
-After arriving at the Wall, she serves as a wet nurse to Mance Rayder's son after his wife, Dalla, dies in childbirth.
+After the fight at the Fist, as the Night's Watch pauses to regroup at Craster's Keep, Gilly gives birth to a son.
+Craster is killed before he can sacrifice the child, however, and in the confusion Gilly and two of Craster's other wives approach Sam to convince him to take Gilly and the babe.
+Shortly thereafter Sam, Gilly, and her newborn son flee south.
+Sam sings "The Song of the Seven" to sooth the tiny baby at Whitetree.
+After arriving at Castle Black, Gilly serves as a wet nurse to the newborn son of Mance Rayder, the King-Beyond-the-Wall, after his wife, Dalla, dies in childbirth.

 A Feast For Crows

-Gilly is sent south aboard a ship to Oldtown (via Braavos) with Samwell Tarly, Dareon, and Maester Aemon, ostensibly with her child; in truth Lord Commander Jon Snow swapped her child with that of Mance Rayder's, to spare the innocent child from Melisandre's flames on account of his king's blood, leaving Gilly’s son at the Wall.
+Gilly is sent south aboard a ship to Oldtown (via Braavos) with Samwell, Dareon, and Maester Aemon, ostensibly with her child.
+However, Jon Snow, the new Lord Commander of the Night's Watch, has swapped Gilly's son with Dalla's.
+This is done to spare the innocent child from Melisandre's flames on account of his king's blood, leaving Gilly’s son at the Wall.

 For much of the journey Gilly is overcome with grief at being separated from her child, but after Aemon's death aboard the Cinnamon Wind and becoming a lover to Samwell, she recovers.
-Upon their arrival at Oldtown, Gilly is sent to Samwell's old home at Horn Hill with the story that her child is a bastard fathered by Samwell – when in truth the child is the child of Mance and Dalla and Gilly's real son is still at the Wall.
+Upon their arrival at Oldtown, Gilly is to be sent to Samwell's old home at Horn Hill with the story that the baby with her—actually Mance and Dalla's child—is the bastard son of Gilly and Sam.

 A Dance with Dragons